- Published on Wednesday, July 5, 2023, last updated

 I advise you to check your changes in the code before clicking on the Create pull request

-In GitHub, you can set an auto review request feature, you can decide which team or which developers should be requested automatically.
-GitLab does not provide any auto-reviewer feature.
+In GitHub, you can set an auto-review request feature, deciding which team or developers should be requested automatically.
+This differs from the pull request vs merge request workflows, as GitLab does not provide any auto-reviewer feature.
+However, both platforms allow you to approve and merge pull requests once all reviews are completed.

 How to Review a Pull Request in GitHub